 How Many Occupational Health and Safety Specialists Work in North Carolina?

-2,440 people worked as Occupational Health and Safety Specialists in 2018 in this state.
+In North Carolina, there were 2,440 people working as Occupational Health and Safety Specialists in the year 2018.

 There were 2,110 Occupational Health and Safety Specialists employed in this state in 2017.